cardano-foundation/CIPs/CIP-0118/README-nested.md

 - `reqObs : ℙ ScriptHash` is set to the `requireObservers` of the top-level transaction

+- `batchScripts : ℙ Script` is set to the set of all scripts attached to all transactions in the batch

 #### UTXOW

 The `UTXOW` rule additionally checks :